 Evaluate the relevance of the device for conversions

-Users sometimes differ on mobile devices versus desktop or tablet, but it isn’t consistent in a high spending environment.
+Users sometimes differ on mobile devices versus desktops or tablets, but it isn’t consistent in a high-spending environment.

 Let’s have a glance at two examples of how this could be different from one another.

 Let’s say you live in Arizona, and your air conditioning dies during June.